 Previous projects from the Eye Programme include Korean Eye (2009 to 2012), Indonesian Eye (2011), Hong Kong Eye (2013) Malaysian Eye (2014), Singapore Eye (2015) and Thailand Eye presented by Prudential (2015), a series of international touring exhibitions and publications providing emerging Asian artists with opportunities to showcase their work.
-To date, the programme has held 18 exhibitions worldwide, which have been viewed by over two million people.

 In January 2014, the Global Eye Programme launched the Prudential Eye Awards in Singapore, honouring the accomplishments of emerging artists throughout greater Asia and launching a creative education programme with the British Council.
 The second edition of the Prudential Eye Awards was held in Singapore on 20 January 2015, at Marina Bay Sands and the Japanese collective Chim↑Pom were awarded the Overall Best Emerging Artist prize, winning USD$50,000 and a solo show at Saatchi Gallery, London.

 The Prudential Eye Awards returned in 2016, featuring 15 artists who an eminent panel of Judges believe have the potential to go on and develop significant careers on the international art world stage.The awards ceremony was held at Marina Bay Sands, Singapore, on 19 January 2016.
-A public exhibition of works by the shortlisted artists runs at ArtScience Museum, Marina Bay Sands between 16 January and 27 March 2016.
+A public exhibition of works by the shortlisted artists ran at ArtScience Museum, Marina Bay Sands between 16 January and 27 March 2016.
 Sareth Svay from Cambodia won The Overall Best Emerging Artist award as well as the Best Emerging Artist using Sculpture award.

-AIA Vietnam Eye, the 8th project in the Eye exhibition series, features a two-month exhibition in Hanoi from 14 November 2016 to 13 January 2017.
+AIA Vietnam Eye, the 8th project in the Eye exhibition series, featured a two-month exhibition in Hanoi from 14 November 2016 to 13 January 2017.
 2 satellite exhibitions, curated by artist-curator Tran Luong, were staged at “Nest by AIA” in Hanoi.
 Artist Ha Tri Hieu was featured in the first satellite exhibition held on 19 November to 11 December 2016, and artist Nguyen The Hung was featured in the second satellite exhibition held on 17 December 2016 to 8 January 2017.
-AIA Vietnam Eye will travel to START 2017 at Saatchi Gallery, in September 2017.
+AIA Vietnam Eye travelled to START 2017 at Saatchi Gallery, in September 2017.

 START returned to London's Saatchi Gallery in September 2018 and showcased emerging and established artists from new art scenes to give art collectors and enthusiasts alike the opportunity to discover works from developing global markets.